Chart Color Schemes

 Leanyer was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Leanyer's population shows high cultural diversity, with 33.8% born overseas and 32.7% speaking a language other than English at home.
-Christianity is the predominant religion in Leanyer, comprising 46.6% of its population.
-Buddhism, however, is equally represented compared to Greater Darwin, at 4.1%.
+Leanyer has a high level of cultural diversity, with 33.8% of its population born overseas and 32.7% speaking a language other than English at home.
+Christianity is the predominant religion in Leanyer, making up 46.6% of the population.
+However, Buddhism is overrepresented compared to Greater Darwin, comprising 4.1% of Leanyer's population versus 3.3%.

 Frequently Asked Questions - Diversity